Backlinks matter for SEO. They're one of Google's strongest ranking signals. Every guide will tell you to "build links."

 How to get them

-Many require simply joining or being a member.
-Others require outreach or creating newsworthy content about your business.
+Many of these opportunities require nothing more than joining an organization or being a member.
+Others require some outreach or the creation of newsworthy content about your business's involvement in the community.

 What doesn't work (avoid)

-Networks of sites created to link to each other.
-Google actively penalizes these.
+Private Blog Networks (PBNs) are networks of sites created specifically to link to each other.
+Google actively penalizes sites that participate in these schemes, making them a high-risk strategy with potentially devastating consequences.

-Getting a link from a gardening blog when you sell software.
-Irrelevant links provide minimal value.
+Irrelevant guest posts — like getting a link from a gardening blog when you sell software — provide minimal SEO value.
+Relevance matters enormously in how Google evaluates link quality.

-Links in blog comments are almost always nofollow and provide zero value.
+Comment spam through links dropped in blog comments is almost always nofollow and provides zero ranking benefit.

 Setting realistic expectations